Differential/accounts-entry/README.md

 ## Getting started

-Just run:
+Run:

 ````
+mrt add accounts-ui
 mrt add accounts-entry
 ````

+You need to have `accounts-ui` package, as we depend on aspects of it.

+## Provided routes

-After that you will get routes for:
+You will get routes for:
 ````
 /sign-in
 /sign-out